Brown / Black Hydrogen

 SustainabilityPoorPoorModerateExcellent

-Serves as a transitional pathway when paired with CCUS, gradually phased down in favor of Blue and Green Hydrogen.
+• Expected to be gradually phased down in favor of Blue & Green Hydrogen.